umbraco/UmbracoDocs/Reference/Templating/Modelsbuilder/Understand-And-Extend.md

 Models are generated as partial classes.
-In its most basic form (some code being ommitted for simplicity's sake), a model for content type `MyDocument` ends up in file `MyDocument.generated.cs` and looks like:
+In its most basic form (some code being omitted for simplicity's sake), a model for content type `MyDocument` ends up in file `MyDocument.generated.cs` and looks like:

     [PublishedContentModel("myDocument")]
     public partial class MyDocument : PublishedContentModel